cmatan10/erc4337-example/README.md

 `npx hardhat run --network mumbai ./scripts/depositFunds.js`

 ### 7. Send User Operation
 This script executes a user operation by interacting with the EntryPoint, Paymaster, SimpleAccount, and ExampleContract.
-It prepares and sends a transaction, which typically involves a function call like safeMint from the ExampleContract, using the user's EOA wallet.
+It prepares and sends a transaction, which typically involves a function call like safeMint from the ExampleContract, using the user's SimpleAccount.
 The transaction is sponsored by the Paymaster, which covers the transaction fees, using the funds deposited earlier.

 `npx hardhat run --network mumbai ./scripts/sendUserOp.js`